kvn219/dv-in-nyc/README.md

 This project aggregates and visualizes data on domestic violence incidents collected by the NYPD from January through December 2017.

-## Problem

-Data for reported rates of domestic violence in NYC are available on the NYPD's website.
-Unfortunately, its in a format not useful for programmatic analysis and mapping (Monthly reports are in individual csv files).
-If we wanted to summarize statistics for the year, we would have to manually download all the files.
-And merge them ourselves.

-Another problem with the data is the precinct information.
-We are only given a number between 1 and 123 to identify the precinct.
-Unless we're deeply invested in the NYPD, its very hard to contextualize where each precinct is in NYC.

 ## Project

-This project shows how I've programmatically solve these problems.
-I started by downloading and merging monthly reports from the [NYPD Domestic Violence reports webpage](https://www1.nyc.gov/site/nypd/stats/reports-analysis/domestic-violence.page).
-Next, I enriched precinct information by scraping details from [public precinct websites](https://www1.nyc.gov/site/nypd/bureaus/patrol/precincts/1st-precinct.page).
-To prepare mapping data, I merged the aggregated data to the [boundaries of NYC's police precincts](https://data.cityofnewyork.us/api/geospatial/78dh-3ptz?method=export&format=GeoJSON).
-And finally I used [Carto](http://bit.ly/2EnznPe) to create a nice interactive map.
+This project downloads and merges monthly reports from the [NYPD Domestic Violence reports webpage](https://www1.nyc.gov/site/nypd/stats/reports-analysis/domestic-violence.page).
+It also enrichs precinct information by scraping details from [public precinct websites](https://www1.nyc.gov/site/nypd/bureaus/patrol/precincts/1st-precinct.page).
+Finally, it merges the aggregated data to the [boundaries of NYC's police precincts](https://data.cityofnewyork.us/api/geospatial/78dh-3ptz?method=export&format=GeoJSON).

+You can see the results on a [Carto](http://bit.ly/2EnznPe) map I made!.

 ## Data Sources